How Planting Trees Can Reduce Your Carbon Footprint

 There are many ways you can reduce the size of your carbon footprint: bike to work, adopt a sustainable diet, turn down your thermostat, recycle.
 All of which are great.
-But there is one way to reduce your emissions that also makes your property and community more beautiful, improves water quality, and provides numerous economic and social benefits... planting trees!
+But there is one way to reduce your emissions and also make your property and community more beautiful, improve water quality, and provide numerous economic and social benefits... planting trees!

-So, by planting trees, you can help clean the air and fight climate change!
+By planting trees, you can help clean the air and fight climate change!

 And a tree's energy saving abilities don't stop during the winter.
 Trees provide important windbreaks around buildings to reduce heat loss by as much as 50%, lowering heating costs and energy consumption — and saving you money!

-Trees have an incredible ability to absorb and retain water.
-As rainwater falls, much of it gets picked up by trees, preventing it from ending up in storm drains.
+- Trees can absorb and retain water.
+As rainwater falls, much of it gets picked up by trees, preventing it from overwhelming storm drains.
 On average, a mature tree in a city can absorb up to 1,000 gallons of rainfall every year that would otherwise need to be pumped and filtered.
 In New York City, urban trees help retain nearly 900 million gallons of rainwater annually, saving the city more than $35 million dollars in stormwater management costs.

-Plant a Tree Today!
+Plant One Tree Today

 If you're looking to reduce your carbon footprint and give back to the planet, trees are one of the most effective and personally beneficial ways to do it.
 A nicer home, a better environment, and more money in your wallet.